jgieseler/bowtie/README.md

 ## How to use

-The notebook is a simple example that also acts as a tutorial to teach the user on how to run bowtie analysis with this package.
+The Notebook is a simple example that also acts as a tutorial to teach the user on how to run the bow-tie analysis with this tool.

-The package operates with two main classes, which are called `Bowtie` and `Spectra`. `Bowtie` stores response functions and contains the methods to run bowtie analysis, while `Spectra` contains the information of the spectral indices and the amount of different spectra that are used in the bowtie calculation.
+The tool operates with two main classes, which are called `Bowtie` and `Spectra`. `Bowtie` stores response functions and contains the methods to run bow-tie analysis, while `Spectra` contains the information of the spectral indices and the amount of different spectra that are used in the bow-tie calculation.

 ### Bowtie
 ---
-The `Bowtie` class contains the data that the bowtie analysis is applied on, and the energy range to be considered in the calculations.
+The `Bowtie` class contains the data that the bow-tie analysis is applied on, and the energy range to be considered in the calculations.
 Its methods make running analysis easy and straightforward.

 Methods:
 #